 In any learning environment, there has to be a balance between passive and active learning.
-It’s true that being able to focus, listen carefully, and follow directions is important.
+It's true that being able to focus, listening carefully, and following directions are important.
 But equally important is time for hands-on, active learning.

 Morning tubs allow students to create, imagine, and experiment on their own.
 You can tailor them to your students' needs, interests, and even the seasons or holidays.

 Since kindergarten morning tubs are more hands-on than traditional pencil and paper work, it's easy to sneak in extra fine motor practice.